HenriquesLab/DeepBacs/README.md

 **We want to change this!**

-DeepBugs does not provide novel code, but uses popular DL networks implemented in the [ZeroCostDL4Mic platform](https://github.com/HenriquesLab/ZeroCostDL4Mic/wiki).
+DeepBacs does not provide novel code, but uses popular DL networks implemented in the [ZeroCostDL4Mic platform](https://github.com/HenriquesLab/ZeroCostDL4Mic/wiki).
 It provides easy access to DL networks in a streamlined format and, together with suitable data, enables scientists to deep into the DL universe rapidly and without hardware acquistion.

-The learning approaches employed in DeepBugs were pioneered by many great scientists
+The learning approaches employed in DeepBacs were pioneered by many great scientists

 * Martin Weigert
 * Uwe Schmidt